 The other interesting findings in this trial are that it reaffirms the “lower is better” hypothesis with LDL-C (and with a non-statin approach), with mean levels of LDL-C <60 mg/dl in the combination arm.
 Thus, there appears to be a direct correlation between degree of benefit and efficacy of LDL-C lowering.
+Reduction to even very low levels (<30 mg/dl) appeared to be safe; these patients in fact also had the lowest event rates.
 Future guidelines will need to factor in the findings of this trial in patients requiring lipid therapy for secondary prevention.

 Eisen A, Cannon CP, Blazing MA, et al. The benefit of adding ezetimibe to statin therapy in patients with prior coronary artery bypass graft surgery and acute coronary syndrome in the IMPROVE-IT trial.
-Eur Heart J 2016;Aug 28:[Epub ahead of print].
+Eur Heart J 2016;37:3576-84.